AckeeCZ/frontend-cookbook/pages/contribution/Guidelines.md

 4. ✅**The things that should be included**

-   - A **documentation** that can each member to understand.
+   - A **documentation**  each member can understand.
 Otherwise barely anyone will use it then.
 The form can be readme, next cookbook chapter or fully featured documentation with its own domain.

    - **Tests** are heavily recommended.
 Don't forget it'll be your new responsibility, so this will save you time in the future.